 Iran's AV devices market is dominated by multinational brands such as Sony, Samsung, Sharp, LG and Toshiba.
 Maadiran is becoming an important player via its expanded manufacturing facilities 80km outside Tehran.
 High tariffs on some products and the trade embargo have allowed local manufacturers to gain a foothold in the market.
+It is likely that this will change however, once the sanctions are lifted.
 The regional competitive landscape has evolved over the last two years, with Samsung moving into a strong position across a range of product groups including plasma and LCD TV sets, LCD monitors, micro hi-fi and DVD recorders.

 The leading local TV set manufacturer is Maadiran Group, which in 2006 launched its X-Vision brand.
 The company claims it is now the third-largest LCD TV brand in Iran.
 Samsung was understood to have claimed top spot in the LCD TV set market ahead of main multinational rivals Sony, LG, Philips and Sharp.
-In Iran Samsung has built success on localisation of production, marketing and sales activities, as well as brand building, such as its 'silk carpet' campaign, which emphasises the slim size of its LED TV set.
+In Iran, Samsung has built success on localisation of production, marketing and sales activities, as well as brand building, such as its 'silk carpet' campaign, which emphasises the slim size of its LED TV set.